jasonthekim/CPS-R-Project/README.md

 of children?
 (2) How does the average hold time for all calls affect the removal number of children, and further how does the removal status affect this relationship?.

+## Main Methods Used
+- Data tidying
+- Data joining/merging
+- Data wrangling
+- Data visualization

+## Viewing RMD File
+The repository has a single RMD file containing the full project.
+A user can interact with the file in two ways:
+- Open the RMD file in R studio and run the code blocks one by one.
+- Open the RMD file in R studio and knit the file into a PDF/HTML/etc.

+It's important to note that the combined dataset contains over 2 million data points, so for the visualization section, the scatter plot will take a substantial time to run and generate the plot.